built-on-openfin/workspace-starter/how-to/integrate-with-bloomberg-basic/README.md

 ## Pre-requisites

 - Bloomberg Terminal software installed, running and with a user logged in.
 Software can be acquired from here: <https://www.bloomberg.com/professional/support/software-updates/>
-- An API key provided by Bloomberg.
-This should be inserted in the place indicated in the file bbgtest.ts
 - Please see the documentation online for more information - <https://developers.openfin.co/of-docs/docs/integration-with-terminal-connect>

 ## Notes about this sample